AloXado320/sm64_isabelle64_old/README.md

 Then after you do the step above, build the rom, running `make` and wait until it's done.

 It defaults to `VERSION_US` and `F3DZEX` due to changes.
 No need to change those or things will break.

+## GCC build

+There's also a gcc build option, first run `make clean` if you already build with IDO, then run `make COMPILER=gcc`.

+Beware that gcc rom won't work on PJ64 1.6, but it will work on PJ64 2.x and Mupen64.

+The final version of 1.3 will still use IDO compiler to maintain old emulator compatibility.

+## Misc

 My Discord: https://discord.gg/KHU9YHw